 If your idea of a romantic break is really getting away from it all then foodie favourite Ynyshir in West Wales is a remote romantic bolthole.
 Now billed as a restaurant with rooms rather than a hotel with a restaurant, Ynyshir is surrounded by stunning Welsh scenery – Snowdonia and the seaside are just minutes away – and the hotel itself is set in beautiful grounds with plenty of walking opportunities nearby.
 However it’s the restaurant which is the big draw here and the reason Ynyshir is always on the list of top hotel restaurants in Wales and the UK – chef Nathan Ward has held a Michelin star here for several years now and his epic tasting menu lasts all night.
 The rooms are either in the main house or the separate cottage buildings – many are dog-friendly – and with no spa or other distractions you can tuck yourself away for the duration of the stay.
 What could be more romantic than that?

-I tried to limit this piece to ten of the most romantic hotels but in all honesty almost all of the excellent hotels featured on ALadyofLeisure.com would qualify.
+I tried to limit this piece to 10 of the most romantic hotel breaks but in all honesty almost all of the excellent hotels featured on ALadyofLeisure.com would qualify.
 Here are some of my Best of the Rest when it comes to the most romantic hotels in the UK and which I would also heartily recommend.
 Pun intended!

 Hambleton Hall, Rutland.
 Cosy, traditional, Michelin star, stunning location on Rutland Water.